LappiLappland/j0e_injector/README.md

  1. Revive body is created on the exact coordinates of death.
 (Including height) This also means your body can be spawned inside buildings.
  2. If revive body is created on the sea, it will be moved to the closest land.
+ 3. Dead player doesn't turn into body if his corpse is still moving.
- 3. Bots are allowed, but they get deleted after death.
+ 4. Bots are allowed, but they get deleted after death.
- 4. Grenades from mods don't get deleted after death.
+ 5. Grenades from mods don't get deleted after death.
- 5. Captive problem in some mods is fixed.
+ 6. Captive problem in some mods is fixed.
- 6. Spectating is smoother.
+ 7. Spectating is smoother.
- 7. Spectating has new *"S"* option.
+ 8. Spectating has new *"S"* option.
 It sets *smoothness* of camera.
- 8. Spectating has bigger limits for camera options.
+ 9. Spectating has bigger limits for camera options.
- 9. Spectating has no delay when switching between players.
+ 10. Spectating has no delay when switching between players.
- 10. Spectating shows player status.
+ 11. Spectating shows player status.
 (Dead or Bot)
- 11. Spectating shows player vehicle.
+ 12. Spectating shows player vehicle.
 (Class name)
 10. Spectating shows player seat in vehicle.
 (Commander, Driver, Gunner, Cargo)
 11. Spectating shows amount of players alive.